Locations:

 • Get a yearly checkup.
 High blood pressure and related problems usually don’t have symptoms until they’re very advanced, so a yearly checkup or physical with your provider is essential to catch problems early.

 • Stay active.
 Physical activity is good for your heart and your circulation.
+The aerobic kind of activity is especially helpful.

 • Know your risks.
-Tell your primary care provider if you have a family history of heart problems, high blood pressure, diabetes, or high cholesterol.
+Tell your primary care provider if you have a family history of heart problems, high blood pressure, diabetes or high cholesterol.
 Having a family history of any one of these can increase your risk for one or more of the others.

 A note from Cleveland Clinic